 Seriously, things are going to go wrong; whether it’s in the middle of the desert, high in the mountains far from help or broken down alongside a busy road.
 Some may require sidelining your travel plans until a part ships in or taking the time for repairs.
 And of course, they always…ALL-WAYS happen at the most inopportune times.
 That’s where the intestinal fortitude part comes in.
 While it’s okay to turn your head to vomit or clean out your britches, you just need to suck in your 6pack (or 8 or 10 or….) and move forward.
 Seriously, 99% of RV life is attitude.

 All of that said, there are ways you can learn before you churn.
 Read our Get on Course with RV Educational Resources.
-You can take any or all of the great course offerings by three different venues; RV to Freedom, Escapees RVers Online University or RV Success School.
-While you may curl up your lip because the course aren’t free, good solid information is work the price.
+You can take any or all of the great course offerings by a couple different venues; Escapees RVers Online University or RV MasterClass.
+Good solid information by those RVing experts is worth the price.

-Oh and those of you who aren’t independently wealthy living off Grandpa’s invention or hefty pension (do they even have those anymore?), you’ll need to be financially independent when it comes to finding work to pay those bills.
-Our friend, Camille from More Than a Wheelin’ shows us how to find remote work through her free webinars and fee courses.
-Yes, she’s my friend and I support her but aside from the personal business, her courses are amazing!
+And those of you who aren’t independently wealthy living off Grandpa’s invention royalties, multiple pensions or reaping your 401k’s, you’ll need to be financially independent when it comes to finding work to pay those bills.
+My friend and fellow RVer, Camille from More Than a Wheelin’ can show you how to find remote work through her webinars and courses.
+Her remote work courses are amazing!

 Do Your Own RV Maintenance and Repairs